 I am actually going to share 2 trees today that highlight my style and maybe inspire you to bring new life to your Christmas tree!

-My favorite part of the My Home Style tours and this Christmas Tree Edition, is learning more about the bloggers by the three words they choose to describe their style and how it influences décor choices.
+My favorite part of the My Home Style tours and this Christmas Tree Edition is learning more about the bloggers by the three words they choose to describe their style and how it influences décor choices.

 Classic, Collected & Bold

 are the words I chose.
-Classic speaks to my style being rooted in a more traditional esthetic like I mentioned in my introduction.
+Classic speaks to my style being rooted in a more traditional esthetic as I mentioned in my introduction.
 I strive to bring a fresh approach to classic decorating with modern choices in materials and finishes.
 Christmas trees by their very nature are classic, but that does not mean they have to be ordinary.

-Collected denotes an interior that is gathered, thrifted, handed down.
+Collected denotes an interior that is gathered, thrifted, and handed down.
 A room not necessarily pulled together in a weekend.
 A room that is curated with treasures, some old and some newly found.
 As for Christmas trees, the sentimental side of me always overshadows any other design choice.